jas-chen/react-dnd-card/README.md

 Dead simple.

 ## Install
-This project uses react-dnd under the hood, so don't forget to install it.
+This library uses react-dnd under the hood, so don't forget to install it.
 ```
 npm install --save react-dnd react-dnd-card
 ```